liuyanghejerry/zed-arkts/README.md

 - Module definition

 ## Plans
+- Compatible with more Node.js versions.
 - Autocomplete.
+- JSON5 schemas support for `oh-package.json5`.
+- Code actions, like formatting.

+## Non-goals
+- Debuggers.
-- Code actions.
+- Code snippets.
-- Compatible with more Node.js versions.
+- OpenHarmony SDK management.

 ## Installation

 ### From Source

 You need a Node.js environment to build this extension.
-Prefer Node.js 24.
+Prefer Node.js 24 currently.

 1. Clone this repository
 2. Open extension page in Zed and install extension from directory

+## Configuration

+TODO

 ## Development